 If you’re reading this article right now, you’re either A) planning an adventurous girls trip with your favourite crew or B) desperately in need of one.
 Either way, you've come to the right place.

 A cliche girls trip is about massages and long lunches, but in the real world, most women don’t fit into clichés!
-Perhaps a more realistic cliche is women are unstoppable when they put their minds to something and a more appropriate girls trip is something like skippering and crewing 40-foot yacht!
+Perhaps a more appropriate girls trip is something like skippering and crewing a 40-foot yacht!

-The below story is for those who haven't sailed the Whitsundays before and in particular, for women who would like to give bareboating a go as a female crew.
+The below story is for those who haven't sailed the Whitsundays before.
+But, perhaps even more so it's an inspiring story, in particular, for women who would like to give bareboating as a female crew a go.

 When Elara and a group of friends decided that they wanted to charter a yacht in the Whitsundays for a girls trip, they were excited to find out how easy it would be.
 Even though none of them had ever managed a boat let alone a 40’ yacht before!